-- Then I hear Elsa and Joe talking downstairs and I feel sorry that I can’t be with them, I want to be down there chatting, eating crisps and finding out about their days.
+- Then I hear Elsa downstairs and I feel sorry that I can’t be with her.
+I want to be down there chatting, eating crisps and finding out about her day.
 I feel sorry that I didn’t see Elsa last night and didn’t get to put her to bed because of Jude.
 I feel sorry that she couldn’t sleep because of his screaming.
 And most of all, I feel sorry that she didn’t bat an eyelid because this is normal to her.
 How disturbing is that?
 Elsa has grown up with so many bizarre normals.

 Our little Elsa Pelsa